Understanding Learned Behavior in Parenting

 - By showing them appreciation and dignity, instead of as a second class citizen of the house.

-- By the way we talk to them, even when we are trying to correct behavior (especially when we are trying to correct behavior).
+- By the way we talk to them, even when we are trying to correct behavior (although correcting behavior isn’t really a goal in peaceful parenting).

 - By asking for their consent before picking them up or moving them about.